-If not budgeted, fill in the blanks below only: Estimated Cost: Amoun t Budgeted: Additional Re equested: Future e Annual Cost: Consistency with Vision 2028 ar nd/or Fiscal Crisis Management P lan (check all that apply): ⊠ Not applicable □ Well-being of Residents □ Economic Development □ Community Collaboration If request for exemption from co □ Public Safety □ Disaster Recovery □ Business Process Efficiency mpetitive bid in accordance with ☐ Infrastructure☐ County Workforce☐ Clear LakeCounty Code Chapter 2 Section 1 ☐ Technology Upgrades ☐ Revenue Generation ☐ Cost Savings Sec.
-2-38, fill in blanks below: Which exemption is being requested How long has Agreement been in purchase last rebid?
-Reason for request to waive bid?
+If not budgeted, fill in the blank Estimated Cost: Amou - equested: Future e Annual Cost: Consistency with Vision 2028 a and/or Fiscal Crisis Management P lan (check all that apply): ⊠ Not applicable ☐ Well-being of Residents☐ Economic Development☐ Community Collaboration ☐ Public Safety☐ Disaster Recovery☐ Business Process Efficiency ☐ Infrastructure☐ County Workforce☐ Clear Lake ☐ Technology Upgrades☐ Revenue Generation☐ Cost Savings If request for exemption from o competitive bid in accordance with County Code Chapter 2 S Sec.
+2-38, fill in blanks below: Which exemption is being reques How long has Agreement been ir When was purchase last rebid?
+Reason for request to waive bid? ı place?